billyl1116/cyoa/ending1/ending1.md

 ## You fall asleep.
-### welp that was boring, but I hope you go a good sleep
+### welp that was boring, but I hope you got a good sleep
 # Ending 1 (bad)